Texas State Flag

 Texas State Flag Colors

 The Texas state flag uses three colors.
 Red and blue match the colors used in the United States flag.
-White appears in both the star and the horizontal stripe.
+White appears in both the star and the horizontal stripe, and the design is widely used in border-region identity across States That Border Texas.